Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,1464.999362,1472.190316.md

 ### Transcript

-> level designs me well that's it that's
+> level designs me well that's it that's that's an interesting thought probably like twice as big as the player